anandyelloju/2048-webgame-propeers/README.md

 ## Credits

 - Inspired by the original 2048 game by Gabriele Cirulli.
-- Developed as part of a Propeer course with guidance from ChatGPT.
+- Developed as part of a ProPeers course with guidance from ChatGPT.

 ## License